-The residential element of the regional land use plan will undergo refinement and detailing, addressing availability, location, and density of housing, following completion of the year 2035 regional land use plan.
+In 2006, the residential element of the regional land use plan will undergo refinement and detailing, addressing availability, location, and density of housing.
 This refinement and detailing will provide a housing element of the regional plan.
 The distribution of jobs in the Region as envisioned in the regional land use plan will be an important consideration in the preparation of the regional housing plan element.
 The housing planning work will include an inventory and analysis of the existing housing stock and housing occupancy characteristics; the formulation of housing objectives and standards; and the preparation of a housing plan element intended to achieve those objectives and standards.
 The housing plan element may be expected to provide refined household and housing unit location and density data for use in regional transportation modeling and planning.